Don Zagier: Work

 Zagier collaborated with Hirzebruch in work on Hilbert modular surfaces.
 Hirzebruch and Zagier coauthored Intersection numbers of curves on Hilbert modular surfaces and modular forms of Nebentypus, where they proved that intersection numbers of algebraic cycles on a Hilbert modular surface occur as Fourier coefficients of a modular form.
 Stephen Kudla, John Millson and others generalized this result to intersection numbers of algebraic cycles on arithmetic quotients of symmetric spaces.

 One of his results is a joint work with Benedict Gross (the so-called Gross–Zagier formula).
 This formula relates the first derivative of the complex L-series of an elliptic curve evaluated at 1 to the height of a certain Heegner point.
 This theorem has some applications, including implying cases of the Birch and Swinnerton-Dyer conjecture, along with being an ingredient to Dorian Goldfeld's solution of the class number problem.
 As a part of their work, Gross and Zagier found a formula for norms of differences of singular moduli.
 Zagier later found a formula for traces of singular moduli as Fourier coefficients of a weight 3/2 modular form.

 Zagier collaborated with John Harer to calculate the orbifold Euler characteristics of moduli spaces of algebraic curves, relating them to special values of the Riemann zeta function.

 Zagier found a formula for the value of the Dedekind zeta function of an arbitrary number field at s = 2 in terms of the dilogarithm function, by studying arithmetic hyperbolic 3-manifolds.
 He later formulated a general conjecture giving formulas for special values of Dedekind zeta functions in terms of polylogarithm functions.

 He discovered a short and elementary proof of Fermat's theorem on sums of two squares.

-Zagier won the Cole Prize in Number Theory in 1987, the Chauvenet Prize in 2000, the von Staudt Prize in 2001 and the Gauss Lectureship of the German Mathematical Society in 2007.
-He became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1997 and a member of the National Academy of Sciences (NAS) in 2017.
+Zagier won the Cole Prize in Number Theory in 1987, the Chauvenet Prize in 2000, the von Staudt Prize in 2001, the Heinz Gumin Prize in 2024 and the Gauss Lectureship of the German Mathematical Society in 2007.
+He became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1997 and a member of the National Academy of Sciences (NAS) of the United States in 2017.